bandprotocol/bandchain-docs/docs/node-validators/04-grogu-and-bothan.md

 4. Collect price data and store in local pending list.
 5. Pack price data and send to BandChain.

 Grogu usually run as a process alongside the main BandChain daemon process.
-It holds another wallet (private key) account called a `feeder account`, which is owned by validator account.
+It holds multiple wallet (private key) accounts called a `feeder account`, which is owned by validator account.
 The feeder account is used to help validator submit transactions of price data.

 The reason of using feeder account instead of validator account is to maintain security of validator's private key.
-If Yoda's server is compromised, then feeder's private key may be exposed but not validator's private key.
+If Grogu's server is compromised, then feeder's private key may be exposed but not validator's private key.
 Moreover, most validators use hardware wallets, which is not designed for server that runs 24/7.

 ![Grogu's diagram](https://github.com/user-attachments/assets/244da953-78e8-4a26-8325-3e46ccd6b072)